FuncFusion/mc-dp-icons/README.md

 - Note on a paper represents `sounds.json` as some sort of sound configuration file
 - Highlighted vertices on a triangle represent `Vertex SHader` files
 - RGB pixel represents `Fragment SHader` files
+### Behaviorpacks
+- "Play/pause" button is associated with `animations` or videos
+- Spyglass is probably the closest thing to `cameras` in minecraft
+- There are a lot of `features` in the game, tree is one of them
+- Most of the mobs spawn from eggs and a dragon egg is the most iconic, so it represents `spawn_rules`
+### Bedrock Resourcepacks
+- Armor can be an `attachable`
+- A hollow block represents `block_culling`
+- Transparent texture can be a `material`
+- `render_controllers` determine what renders on an entity, so hemlet on a zombie's head represents it
+- A slot is in the player's inventory, so it represents `ui`
 ### Programming
 Most of the programming icons don't need an explanation, but there are a few exceptions:
 - We write something on paper scrolls, as well as in `most of the file formats`